Strategy Workshop Agenda Template: A Step-by-Step Guide

 Facilitation notes:

-• Small groups map current initiatives onto the three horizons.
-Where is the portfolio concentrated?
+• Small groups map current projects onto the horizons.
+Where's the concentration?
 Where are the gaps?

-Output: A shared view of strategic portfolio allocation with gaps and priorities identified.
+Output: A collective view of your strategic portfolio with identified gaps and priorities.

 Method: OKR Workshop (/facilitation-methods/okr-workshop)

-Purpose: Translate strategic direction into specific Objectives and measurable Key Results for the next 12 months.
+Purpose: Convert strategic direction into concrete Objectives and measurable Key Results for the next year.

 Facilitation notes:

-Output: Draft OKRs for the year ahead, with ownership assigned to each Objective.
+Output: Draft OKRs for the year, with assigned ownership for each Objective.

 Method: Impact and Effort Matrix (/facilitation-methods/impact-and-effort-matrix)

-Purpose: Make explicit choices about which strategic initiatives to pursue, which to park, and which to deprioritize.
+Purpose: Decide which strategic initiatives to pursue, park, or drop.

 Facilitation notes:

-• Collect all strategic initiatives identified during the day onto sticky notes.
+• Gather all identified initiatives onto sticky notes.

-• Agree on the 3-5 initiatives the organization will commit to in the next 12 months.
+• Agree on the 3-5 initiatives to commit to over the next 12 months.

 Method: Pre-mortem (/facilitation-methods/premortem)

-Purpose: Surface risks and blind spots in the emerging strategy before leaving the room.
+Purpose: Uncover risks and blind spots in the strategy before leaving the room.

 Facilitation notes:

-• Ask participants to imagine it is 12 months from now and the strategy has failed.
+• Ask participants to imagine it's a year later and the strategy has failed.
 What went wrong?

-• Cluster the risks.
-For the top 3-5 risks: what early warning signals would tell you the risk is materialising?
-What mitigation can you plan now?
+• Group the risks.
+For the top 3-5 risks, identify early warning signals and plan mitigations.

-Output: A risk register with early warning indicators and mitigation actions.
+Output: A risk register with early warning indicators and mitigation strategies.

 Facilitation notes:

-• Each leader states their top commitment from the day: what will they do differently, and by when?
+• Each leader commits to a specific action from the day: what they'll do differently and by when.

-• Agree on communication plan: who needs to know what, and how will the strategy be cascaded?
+• Decide on a communication plan: who needs to know what and how will the strategy be communicated?

-• Set the date for the first strategy review checkpoint.
+• Set a date for the first strategy review checkpoint.

-Output: Named commitments, a communication plan, and a review date.
+Output: Defined commitments, a communication plan, and a scheduled review date.

 After the Workshop: Making It Stick

-3. Review quarterly: Strategy is a living document.
-Set a quarterly checkpoint to review progress against OKRs, revisit the competitive landscape, and adjust priorities based on what you've learned.
+3. Quarterly reviews: Treat strategy as a living document.
+Conduct quarterly check-ins to assess progress against OKRs, revisit the competitive map, and adjust priorities based on new insights.

 Customizing This Agenda

-This template is designed for a 6-8 person leadership team in a mid-size organization.
-Adjust based on:
+This template suits a 6-8 person leadership team in a mid-size organization.
+Adjustments may be needed for:

-• Team size: For larger groups (15+ people), use fishbowl discussions and more structured small-group formats to maintain participation quality.
+• Team size: For larger groups (15+), consider fishbowl discussions and more structured small-group formats to keep engagement high.

-• Maturity of strategy: If you have an existing strategy to review rather than creating one fresh, replace the diagnostic phase with a strategy review using a Balanced Scorecard or OKR check-in.
+• Existing strategy: If reviewing a current strategy, replace the diagnostic phase with a strategy check-in using a Balanced Scorecard or OKR review.

 Browse Strategy Workshop Methods